 When buying a new gadget for your computers such as an external hard drive or USB flash drive, you may be excited to use it on your PC immediately.
 You’d think that using it would be as easy as plugging it into your PC.
 However, sometimes, you’re unable to run your device on your computer because of an error which is usually in this form: This device cannot start. (code 10).
 In this article, we list 8 ways how you can fix this issue.

 Code 10 error is most often encountered with a newly purchased external drive or other hardware like a set of speakers or microphones.
 It’s essentially an error involving your PC’s device drivers.
-When this error occurs, it means that Device Manager failed to run your device due to faulty drivers or corrupt installations.
+When this error occurs, it means that the Device Manager failed to run your device due to faulty drivers or corrupt installations.

 There are plenty of reasons why you will encounter this error.
 Fortunately, the solutions to this problem, no matter the cause, are relatively easy.
 We provide 8 easy fixes for the Code 10 Error below.

 Usually, Device Manager errors are only temporary.
 This may be the cause of a Code 10 error appearing.
-Try rebooting your device multiple times and check if the problem still persists.
+Try rebooting your device multiple times and check if the problem persists.
 If the error still occurs, you may proceed to the next solutions below.

-System Restore is a built-in Windows feature that allows you to revert your OS back to its settings at a certain point in time.
+System Restore is a built-in Windows feature that allows you to revert your OS to its settings at a certain point in time.
 It may provide a fix to the Code 10 error.